 The Department of Campus Safety has partnered with Safe Kids Inc. to provide the College community with active shooter/violent intruder training.
 The H.E.R.O.
 (Hide.
 Escape.
 Run.
-Overcome.) program is simple, research-based, and comprehensive.
-This program provides the community with the tools needed to be as safe as possible, even in the event of an active shooting.
+Overcome.) program is

 Safe Kids Inc. was founded in 2016 by a team of experienced law enforcement officers and educators.
 It is the desire of this team that the H.E.R.O. program will save lives through safe thinking and safe action.